Rouslan/NTracer/README.rst

 Building and Installing from Source
 ==========================================

-Building from source requires a compiler with C++17 support.
+Building from source requires a compiler with C++17 plus designated initializer support.

 Unix-like systems
 ..........................................